simonloewe/TextFieldInputPrediction/README.md

 # Live TextFieldInputPrediction

 ## Simple Swift TextField Live Input Prediction
+This is an approach to get life input predictions of a SwiftUI TextField

 ### How to use:
-Copy the file into your Project and use it by calling a TextFieldPrediction(...).
+Copy the file ```TextFieldPrediction.swift``` into your Project and use it by calling a TextFieldPrediction(...).
 The following parameters will be needed for it to work:
 1) ```textFieldText``` -> This is the text that is currently in the TextField (This is a parameter that is also used in the Swift implementation of TextField() )